Installation

 Background jobs scheduled:

-- Occurrence recompute (daily) - expands recurring events up to the horizon window.
+- Occurrence maintenance (daily) - extends recurring events up to the horizon window as time passes.

 Uninstalling